mzazon/awesome-cloud-projects/aws/extracting-insights-from-text/extracting-insights-from-text.md

 1. **Create IAM Service Role for Comprehend**:

    Amazon Comprehend requires a service role to access your S3 buckets and process text files.
 This IAM role establishes the security boundary and permissions needed for batch processing jobs to read input data and write results.
-Understanding IAM roles is crucial for AWS security - they provide temporary, rotatable credentials that follow the principle of least privilege.
+Understanding IAM roles is crucial for AWS security - they provide temporary, rotatable credentials that follow the principle of least privilege as outlined in the [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html).

    ```bash
    # Create trust policy for Comprehend service